 Chef Notes

-- Chilling the stock: The fat will rise to the top in a solid layer, so it makes it easy the remove the fat.
+- Chilling the stock: The fat will rise to the top in a solid layer, making removing the fat easy

 Nutrition